… … …

 The experienced bakers at Matmagasinet didn’t believe anyone would bake the cake because that’s not only a ton of nutmeg (and not easy or cheap to find) but too much nutmeg is bitter.

-It wasn’t an obstacle for four people who became seriously ill from a nutmeg overload.
+Cost or bitterness wasn’t an obstacle for the four people who became seriously ill from the nutmeg overload.
 The magazine immediately recalled the issue to prevent future illness.

 Miette: Recipes from San Francisco’s Most Charming Pastry Shop by Meg Ray